End-to-End Page-Level Assessment of Handwritten Text Recognition: Word Character Error Rates Based on the Edit Distance

 Let $\mathcal{I}$ be a text image and $X$ the reference GT transcript of $\mathcal{I}$.
 Let $Y$ be the transcription hypothesis provided by an HTR system for $\mathcal{I}$.
 Both $X$ and $Y$ are made up of the same number $M$ of individual text-lines $x^1,x^2,\dots x^M$ and $y^1,y^2,\dots y^M$, respectively, where each text-line is a sequence of words.
 Each pair of text-lines $x^\ell$ and $y^\ell$ are transcripts of the same image line, which is simply denoted as $\ell,1\!\leq\!\ell\leq\!M$.
-In the traditional setting, page-level WER is then computed as:
+In the traditional setting, page-level WER is then computed as: where $N=|X|$ is the total number of word instances of $X$.